 Furthermore, computer vision methods are not only more time-efficient but also more accurate.
 Expert safety officers are usually not always present and make inspection processes unreliable for regular practice.
 Computer vision algorithms can be used to perform continuous monitoring of complex, large-scale sites.

-Especially in construction jobs, the workforce faces the highest probability of injury or death on job sites, almost 5 times more compared to any other industry.
+In construction jobs, the workforce faces the highest probability of injury or death on job sites, 5x more compared to other industries.
 Numerous injuries can be avoided if workers always wear proper Personal Protective Equipment (PPE) during work, including helmets, safety glasses, vests, hand gloves, steel toe boots, etc. To minimize accidents, compliance monitoring is essentially required to detect situations of workers not wearing proper PPE or constant norm violations effectively.

 Camera systems are used to automate suicide prevention in public spaces by classifying visual features, characterizing body joint movements, and identifying unusual behavior.
 CCTV cameras with deep learning smart city applications can be used for assessing crisis behaviors at hotspots such as metro stations.
 Therefore, automated computer vision applications can help to identify self-harm attempts in progress and initiate an intervention.